-All installers will assess the electrical demand to your home electrics before a wallbox can be fitted.
-They will do this in the first instance by asking you several questions about the electrical appliances in your home.
+All installers will assess the electrical demand to your property electrics before a wallbox can be fitted.
+They will do this in the first instance by asking you several questions about the electrical appliances in your property.

-If the electrical demand or 'load check' comes back over 60 amps then your DNO will be contacted in order to approve the installation or to increase the maximum electrical demand to your property in order for the wallbox to be installed.
+If the electrical demand or 'load check' comes back over 60amps then your DNO will be contacted in order to approve the installation or to increase the maximum electrical demand to your property in order for the wallbox to be installed.